-Interested persons can purchase CBD flowers as pre-rolls similar to classic weed joints and inhale it in a similar fashion.
-Testimonials on its effects include a super relaxed feeling that neutralizes pain and discomfort.
+Interested persons can purchase cannabidiol flowers as pre-rolls similar to classic weed joints and similarly inhale them.
+Testimonials on the effects of how CBD makes you feel include a super relaxed feeling that neutralizes pain and discomfort.

 They also describe CBD as an “anti-effect,” where an immediate effect lifts away with no feeling.

 The entourage and psychoactive effects of inhaled CBD may be much more pronounced compared to other methods.
 It is important to note that the Food and Drug Administration (FDA) has only approved one CBD product, Epidiolex, to treat epilepsy.
 If you are worried about the effects of CBD, consult with your doctor or health care practitioners.